-All assignments must be typed in either courier or courier new 12 point font and double spaced.
-All assignments must have 1 inch page margins and pages must be numbered in the center of the bottom of the page.
+All assignments must be typed in Times New Roman 14 point font and double spaced.
+All assignments must have a one inch page margins and pages must be numbered in the center of the bottom of the page.
 You must use proper ALWD format for citations.
+You should underline rather than italicize where appropriate in a cite.